timitaiwo/dev-learnings/swiss_table_hashmap_c++/README.md

 4. Put - add a new key-value pair that doesn't already exist
 5. Scan - request a range of values i.e. multiple consecutive keys and their values e.g. a scan operation could request all key and values between 100 and 200

-For most implementations, put and update are the same i.e update the value if the key exists else insert the new key-value pair.
+For most implementations, put and update are the same operation i.e update the value if the key exists else insert the new key-value pair.

+put is the more expensive operation since it involved creating an object vs a simpler replace operation in update.

 ## Open Addressing Hash Map
 The open addressing linear probing hashmap is WIP and has some bugs